 Ideas for preschoolers

-Children can measure body parts too!
+Children can measure body parts, too!

-My little girl chatted away as we did this about her ‘wires’ ( veins ) and the bugs in her tummy which she hoped were awake eating her food.
-We spent a lovely half an hour just making observations, and for me it was great to get an understanding of how she sees herself.
+My little girl chatted away as we did this about her ‘wires’ ( veins ) and the bugs in her tummy, which she hoped were awake eating her food.
+We spent a lovely half an hour just making observations, and it was great for me to get an understanding of how she sees herself.

 Ideas for older children: